takahiro-hirofuchi/takahiro-hirofuchi.github.io/cv.md

 ---

 Takahiro Hirofuchi, Ph.D. is a senior researcher of National Institute of Advanced Industrial Science and Technology (AIST).

-- The team leader of Computing Continuum Infrastructure Research Team of Digital Architecture Research Center (DigiARC), AIST
+Currently, he is the team leader of Computing Continuum Infrastructure Research Team of Digital Architecture Research Center (DigiARC), AIST
-- The director of the joint laboratory of AIST and TITECH (AIST-Tokyo Tech Real World Big-Data Computation Open Innovation Laboratory; RWBC-OIL)

 From the Cloud to Edge and Devices, our team is working hardware technologies and system software technologies supporting Continuum Computing.
 While the Cloud requires throughput-oriented technologies, the Edge requires latency-oriented technologies.
 We tackle research issues on throughput improvement, real-time assurance and energy saving, through an interdisciplinary approach to hardware and software co-design.
 For hardware and software co-design, our research is based on emerging semiconductor technologies and photonics technologies, in collaboration with the Department of Electronics and Manufacturing at AIST, and different universities and research institutes.